 3. Add up your regular monthly expenses

 There are certain expenses that you pay every month—rent or mortgage, utilities, cable and cell phone service, transportation and parking, insurance, loans, and credit card payments.
-Make a list of all these expenses and add them up.
+An online budget calculator can help you make a list of all these expenses and add them up.

 4. Subtract your monthly expenses from your income